 - 1. My name is Sally-Anne Robinson of Stable Cottage, Arleston Hill, Telford, TF1 2JY.
-I am the co-applicant for the order.
-I have ridden in the local area for over 40 years and I am the Vice-Chairperson for Telford Bridleways Association which is affiliated to the British Horse Society.
-The other co-applicant is Jan Mees-Robinson also of Stable Cottage and is the Shropshire Bridleways officer for The British Driving Society and has also lived and ridden in the local area for over 40 years. - 2.
-This application is made because the path has been used historically by walkers, cyclists, horse riders, carriage drivers and motorised vehicles but is not shown on the definitive map as a public right of way.
-It provides a recreational route to provide direct access to other bridleway networks in the area. - 3.
+I am the applicant for the order.
+I am the Vice-Chairperson for Telford Bridleways Association, the Shropshire Access Officer for The British Driving Society and a volunteer Access and Bridleways Officer for the British Horse Society.
+I have been researching lost ways and submitted over 50 DMMO's covering Shropshire, Cheshire and Worcestershire. - 2.
+This application is made because the route existed historically as a road.
+It provides a safe and suitable route for carriage drivers, horse riders and cyclists and is maintained at public expense.
+However it is not shown on the definitive map as an adopted road with public right of way status. - 3.
 This application is made because, on the cut off day, - a.
 The effect of s.53(1) and (2) Countryside and Rights of Way Act 2000 on a public path that existed prior to 1949, still exists on the cut-off date, and hasn't been a highway of a different description in between, and is not shown in the definitive map and statement at all is to extinguish all rights on that route.
 (This applies if the route is determined to be a footpath or bridleway.) - b.
 The effect of s.53(3) and (4)(a) Countryside and Rights of Way Act 2000 on a public path that existed prior to 1949 is to extinguish the bridleway rights and vehicular rights on a route shown in the definitive map and statement as a footpath. - c.
 The effect of s.53(3) and (4)(c) Countryside and Rights of Way Act 2000 on a public highway that existed prior to 1949 is to extinguish the vehicular rights on a route shown in the definitive map and statement as a bridleway. - d.
 The effect of s.54A Wildlife and Countryside Act 1981 (as inserted by Sch 5 para 4 of the Countryside and Rights of Way Act 2000) on a route that carries public mechanically-propelled-vehicular rights and is not already on the definitive map as a highway of any description, is to prevent it from being recorded.
 (This applies if the route is shown to be a highway other than a footpath, bridleway or restricted byway.) - 4.
 I believe this application will pass the planned Preliminary Assessment Test required by para 2 Sch 13A Wildlife and Countryside Act 1981 because: - a.
 This application statement includes explanations as to how the evidence applies to the application route, and - b.
-The application contains one or more of the following forms of supporting evidence: - (1) Legal document(s) relating specifically to the right of way that is the subject of the application (such as Railway Act, Inclosure Act and Award, Finance Act, Court Order or Main Roads Order evidence). - (2) Evidence of reputation in legal document(s), even though not written specifically about the right of way that is the subject of the application (such as Tithe Awards and Maps).
+The application contains one or more of the following forms of supporting evidence: - (1) Legal document(s) relating specifically to the right of way that is the subject of the application (such as Railway Act, Inclosure Act and Award, Finance Act, Court Order or Main Roads Order evidence). - (2) Evidence of reputation in legal document(s), even though not written specifically about the right of way that is the subject of the application (such as Tithe Awards and Maps). - (3) Documentary evidence of expenditure that would be unlawful unless the way was a public highway, for example Highway Board records.

-- (3) Documentary evidence of expenditure that would be unlawful unless the way was a public highway, for example Highway Board records. - (4) Documentary evidence of reputation, for example an Ordnance Survey map, coupled with public scrutiny, or evidence of highway status in a landowner produced document. - (5) Maps and other documents which, over a period of time, and taken together, provide evidence of reputation that the order route is part of the public road network.
+- (4) Documentary evidence of reputation, for example an Ordnance Survey map, coupled with public scrutiny, or evidence of highway status in a landowner produced document. - (5) Maps and other documents which, over a period of time, and taken together, provide evidence of reputation that the order route is part of the public road network.